Own a home in Florida? Find out how Florida property tax work and how much you should be paying.

 Can’t Pay Your Florida Property Tax?

-Theoretically, because property tax is based on your home's value, your tax liability should be within your budget.
+Theoretically, because Florida property tax rates are based on your home’s value, your tax liability should be within your budget.
 In reality, however, it doesn’t always work out that way.
 Between purchasing a home and the levying of property taxes in a given year, you may have taken on financial obligations that tap your resources.

-If you've calculated your property taxes and find that it's out of your budget, you may think that the only thing left to do is move.
+If you’ve calculated your Florida property tax rate and find that it’s out of your budget, you may think that the only thing left to do is move.
 You may be able to reduce your property tax bill by relocating elsewhere, but the process of moving costs money.

 EasyKnock has a solution.
-It's called Sell and Stay, and as the name suggests, it lets you sell your home and hand off property taxes without having to move.
-Instead, you stay in your home as a tenant.
+It’s called Sell & Stay, and as the name suggests, it lets you sell your home and hand off your Florida property tax payments without having to move.
+Instead, you stay in your home as a renter.
 You can continue to pay rent to EasyKnock until you buy back your home or decide to move.

 The application process is simple and straightforward.
 If property taxes are becoming a burden, contact EasyKnock to find out how you can let that burden go.